 Did you know

 Cashing in your pension pot will not give you a secure retirement income.
-If you’re thinking of doing this, get free guidance from the government’s Pension Wise service followed by financial advice.
+If you’re thinking of doing this, get free guidance from the government’s Pension Wiseopens in new window.

 To take your whole pension pot as cash you simply close your pension pot and withdraw it all as cash.

 The first 25% (quarter) will be tax-free.
-The remaining 75% (three quarters) will be taxed at your highest tax rate – by adding it to the rest of your income.
+The remaining 75% (three quarters) will be added to the rest of your income and taxed in the normal way.

 Things to think about